Enhanced premelting at the ice-rubber interface using all-atom molecular dynamics simulation: Conclusions

 Ice–rubber tribology is a multiscale phenomenon, and our work provides fundamental molecular-level insights into the rubber–ice interface.
+Although we have focused on the equilibrium properties, in real-life conditions, the ice interface is often subjected to sliding, and under such conditions, the effective viscosity of the liquid decreases due to shear thinning~\cite{zhao2022new, baran2022ice, baran2024confinement}.
 We speculate that the premelting layers influence both the effective friction coefficient and adhesion to ice.
 Bridging these molecular-level understanding with macroscopic observations may contribute to the development of functional polymer materials and their industrial applications.